flutter/website/src/docs/release/breaking-changes/enterText-trailing-caret.md

 ## Context

 The caret indicates the insertion point within the current text in an active input field.
-Typically when a new character is entered, the caret stays immediately after it.
+Typically, when a new character is entered, the caret stays immediately after it.
 In Flutter the caret position is represented by a collapsed selection.
 When the selection is invalid, usually the user won't be able to modify or add text until they